 Another thing I underestimated was the smell of rotten eggs.

 You probably gonna think: “She’s just too sensitive.”
-Maybe you’re right but, seriously, sometimes I wish the outstanding, picturesque photos throughout the web would deliver the smell as well.
+Maybe you’re right but, seriously, sometimes I wish those picturesque photos would deliver the smell as well.
 I never expected that it could be that smelly.
 But that’s just me.
 I could have thought of it before.
 I mean it’s all located on a volcano…

 Anyways, after a few days of continuous rotten eggs smell I got sick of it and was happy that we went on the trails for the Upper and Lower Falls, as well as Grand Teton.